 Section B of the OCP contains our Financial Policies.
 This section aims to achieve direction on the capital infrastructure investments, growth infrastructure budgeting, and growth financing.
 Section C of the OCP contains the Growth Plan, which establishes our community's goals and growth initiatives.
 This Section includes direction for intensification targets and long-term growth initiatives.
 Section E, Goal 5 of the OCP contains specific guidance for the phasing and financing of growth.
-This section further defines the intensification targets and long-term growth initiatives.
+This section further defines the intensification targets and long-term growth initiatives and provides criteria to achieve orderly development.
 All of these sections considered together drive the need for this policy and provide the direction of the content.